Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Opening Hours | varies depending on season, see here for more

 Also known as ‘The Rock’, Alcatraz remains a cultural icon to this day, it has been featured or referred to in many Hollywood movies, books and songs.
+And it’s another one of the most famous dark tourism destinations in the world, together with Auschwitz.

 This famed former maximum-security prison once housed Al Capone & Machine Gun Kelly as well as many other notable names.
 It was in operation for 29 years and the aspect that former prisoners say they found the most difficult was being able to look across the water and see life continuing as normal in San Francisco.